There is no picture available of Capt. Head.

 When Captain George E. Head of the 3rd U.S. Infantry assumed command of Fort Larned in July 1871 from Maj.
 Dodge it was obvious that the frontier post was at a crossroads in terms of its mission.
 Capt.
 Head had only 93 men under his command at that time, however, the fort’s records show there was not much to occupy the men’s time.
 As was the case under Maj.
 Dodge’s tenure as post commander, the garrison dealt with mostly routine matters on a daily basis with a few out of the ordinary events thrown in to keep things lively.

-One day prisoners were working at the post woodpile without shackles, which were being altered to make them more comfortable per the recommendation of the post surgeon.
-The prisoners made a run for freedom at sunset and escaped across the creek despite being fired upon by the sentry on duty at the time.
-Search parties failed to find them so the prisoners were able to make a clean getaway.
+Some prisoners working at the post woodpile without shackles, which were being altered for a better fit, made a dash for freedom at sunset.
+They escaped across the creek despite being fired upon by the sentry on duty at the time.
+Search parties failed to find them, so the prisoners made a clean getaway.
 Capt.
-Head suspected the sentry on duty at the time helped them escape but since he had no evidence, other than his suspicions, he could not arrest him.
+Head suspected the sentry on duty at the time helped them escape but since he had no evidence, other than his suspicions, he couldn't arrest him.
 He also thought that some local sympathetic ranchers might be hiding the runaways.

-Like many volunteer Army officers he decided to make the Army a career after the Civil War.
-Although he had a distinguished Army record throughout the war he seems to have run into a bit of trouble afterwards.
-By April of 1869 his record indicated that he was unassigned; an examination of some correspondence indicates why that was the case.
+Like many volunteer Army officers, he decided to make the Army a career after the Civil War.
+Despite his distinguished record during the Civil War, he seems to have run into a bit of trouble afterwards.
+By April of 1869 his record indicated that he was unassigned; an examination of some correspondence indicates why.
 In March of 1869 Brevet Captain J. H. Hays made a complaint against Brevet Major Head.
 It seems that Maj.
 Head owed Capt.
-Hays the sum of $32.50, which he had repeatedly promised to repay and had then failed to do so.
+Hays $32.50, which he had repeatedly promised to repay and had then failed to do so.
 This offence, as well as charges of “intemperance,” were listed as reasons for his referral to a retiring board in St. Louis, MO during the summer of 1869.

 The summer of 1871 at Fort Larned saw very little Indian activity around the post.
 In fact, the tribes around the fort were so peaceful that only two or three men with just a few rounds of ammunition in a mule-drawn wagon could easily, and safely, go to Fort Hays and back to pick up supplies for the fort.
 The garrison’s services as escorts for wagon trains along the Santa Fe Trail were also not requested that summer.
 The fort did provide escorts for railroad surveying parties, or for prisoners going between posts and prisons, as well as taking supplies from train depots to remote camps.